mkawalec/imap/README.md

 ### Replies we didn't expect

 IMAP protocol allows for messages pushed to the client at any time, even when they're not requested.
-It's usually used to notify the client that a new message had arrived, or as status of a message had changed as it was read by another client.
+This is used to notify the client that a new message had arrived, or as status of a message had changed as it was read by another client.
 These server messages wait for you in a bounded message queue and you can read them like:

     import qualified Data.STM.RollingQueue as RQ
     msgs <- atomically .
 RQ.read . untaggedQueue $ conn